marq24/ha-goecharger-api2/README.md

 Support for all go-eCharger Wallboxes supporting APIv2 - all (with very few exceptions) fields documented [in the official go-eCharger github repository](https://github.com/goecharger/go-eCharger-API-v2/blob/main/apikeys-en.md) are supported by this integration.

-This integration also support a German translated interface and sensor names & values.
+This integration also support a German translated interface, sensor names and values.

 For all go-eCharger (status) fields that support a numeric status code, this code is available as separate sensor.